Joe Alaskey

-Joseph Francis Alaskey III (April 17, 1952 – February 3, 2016) was an American actor, broadcaster, impressionist and stand-up comedian.

-Alaskey was one of Mel Blanc's successors at the Warner Bros.
+Joseph Francis Alaskey III (April 17, 1952 – February 3, 2016) was an American actor and comedian.
+He was one of Mel Blanc's successors at the Warner Bros.
 Animation studio until his death.
-He alternated with Jeff Bergman, Greg Burson, Jim Cummings, Bob Bergen, Maurice LaMarche, and Billy West in voicing Warner Bros. cartoon characters such as Bugs Bunny, Daffy Duck, Porky Pig, Sylvester, Tweety, Elmer Fudd, Yosemite Sam, Foghorn Leghorn, Pepé Le Pew, Marvin the Martian, Speedy Gonzales, Wile E. Coyote and Taz, among many others.
+He alternated with Jeff Bergman, Greg Burson, Jim Cummings, Bob Bergen, Maurice LaMarche and Billy West in voicing Warner Bros. cartoon characters such as Bugs Bunny, Daffy Duck, Porky Pig, Sylvester, Tweety, Elmer Fudd, Yosemite Sam, Foghorn Leghorn, Pepé Le Pew, Marvin the Martian, Speedy Gonzales, Wile E. Coyote, Road Runner and Taz, among many others.
 He also voiced Plucky Duck on Tiny Toon Adventures from 1990 to 1995.
-Alaskey was the second actor to voice Grandpa Lou Pickles on the Nickelodeon cartoon Rugrats (taking over after David Doyle's death in 1997).
-He voiced Lou again in the Rugrats spin-off series All Grown Up!.
+Alaskey was the second actor to voice Grandpa Lou Pickles on Nickelodeon's Rugrats (taking over after David Doyle's death in 1997).
+He would later reprise his role in the spin-off series All Grown Up!.

 Early life

-Alaskey was born in Troy, New York, on April 17, 1952 to Joseph Francis Alaskey Jr. and Domenica "Dorothy" De Sorrento De Luca Alaskey.
-At age 3, he was looking for a pair of sunglasses or people's cigar butts so that he could portray different characters.
+Alaskey was born in Troy, New York, on April 17, 1952, to Joseph Francis Alaskey Jr. and Domenica "Dorothy" De Sorrento De Luca Alaskey.
+At age three, he was looking for a pair of sunglasses or people's cigar butts so that he could portray different characters.
 Alaskey was interested in archeology at the age of ten.
 After archeology, he was interested in becoming a priest and an English teacher.
 Alaskey moved to New York City in the 1970s, where he worked in insurance while preparing to become an actor.